Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: Perturbed WZW model with complex structure as an integrable model

 Using (\ref{f4}) and (\ref{r14}), the monodromy matrix for model (\ref{39}) (by assuming that $J^{A} _{B}$ is independent of the coordinates $(\tau,\sigma)$) has the following form

 According to the above relation for monodromy matrix, conserved quantities mentioned in (\ref{f5}) are dependent on spectral parameter $y$.
-Indeed, the monodromy matrix (\ref{r15}) of our model (\ref{39}) completely coincides with those of WZW model\footnote{In the light cone coordinates $\xi^{\pm}=\frac{\tau\pm\sigma}{2}$ the equations of motion for WZW model are written in the following Lax form \cite{MO}
+Indeed, the monodromy matrix (\ref{r15}) of our model (\ref{39}) completely coincides with that of WZW model \cite{MO}\cite{ABD1}\cite{ABD2} with this difference that in our model $\delta^{A} _{B}$ is replaced with $J^{A} _{B}+\delta^{A} _{B}$\footnote{In the light cone coordinates $\xi^{\pm}=\frac{\tau\pm\sigma}{2}$ the equations of motion for WZW model are written in the following Lax form \cite{MO}

 and Lax pair $({\cal A}_{0},{\cal A}_{1})$ are in the following forms